All the New iOS 16 Features Apple Revealed Today

 iCloud family checklist

 iCloud gets several new features.
-One of the more interesting ones is the option to set up a new device for your child.
-When Quick Start appears, you have the option to pick a user to set up the new device for and use all the parental controls you've previously selected and configured.
-However, this is not what many of us are still hoping for: the ability to set up separate users for the same device.
+One of the more interesting ones is the option to quickly set up a new device for your child.
+When Quick Start appears, you have the option to pick a user for the new device and use all the existing parental controls you've previously selected and configured.
+However, this is not what many of us are still want: the ability to set up separate users for the same device.

 There's a new family checklist with tips for updating settings for your kids as they get older, like a reminder to check location-sharing settings or share your iCloud Plus subscriptions.